Distance Learning Center

-2. from another textbook vendor.
-If you decide to order your text from another textbook vendor, be aware that you may not be able to return the text if you should decide to drop the course or if there is a problem with the edition of the text.
+2. From another textbook vendor.
+If you decide to order your text from another textbook vendor, be aware that you may not be able to return the text if you should drop the course, or if there is a problem with the edition of the text.

 Courses will be accessible during Preview Week, beginning one week prior to the start of the term.
 However, your instructor may not be accessing the course until the first day of classes.
-This early access provides you with an opportunity to get familiar with the course management system and to return the requirements of the course before the start of the term.
+This early access provides you with an opportunity to get familiar with the course management system and the course requirements prior to the start of the term.

 The same library services afforded on-campus students are available to Distance Learning students.
 These include borrowing books and materials, providing photocopies of journal articles, interlibrary loan for materials not available at the Jim Dan Hill Library, and the use of the library's online catalog and electronic resources.
 Reference services such as performing subject searches for information and searching the library's catalogs are also available.

 Access to Library resources is available through the Library's Distance Learning website, http://library.uwsuper.edu/distance-learning.

 Contact each instructor after you have officially registered for the course(s) and have received and reviewed course materials.
 Instructors are notified of your registration shortly after you officially register.
 It is an excellent time to establish a timeline for course completion.
 Meeting requirements are stipulated by the instructor and may be phone conferences or face-to-face meetings depending upon the requirements of the course.

 You may contact faculty and/or staff in the following ways:

 - Via e-mail: This is the preferred method of communication by most instructors.
 Use the Course Roster in Learn@UW-Superior to send messages to your instructors.